spearb0lt/Face-Liveliness-Detection-Using-DL/README.md

 ### 3.	livenessnet.py
-o	Defines the neural network architecture used for liveliness detection.
+Defines the neural network architecture used for liveliness detection.

 Network Architecture:
 1. Input Layer: